anud22/PasswordGenerator/README.md

 # *Password Generator*

-#### The project involve refactoring of existing code to create an application that enables employees to generate random passwords based on criteria that they’ve selected
+#### The project create an application that enables employees to generate random passwords based on criteria that they’ve selected
 <br>
 <br>